Edward Buck (lawyer): Biography

 Buck, the fifth son of Gurdon and Susannah (Manwaring) Buck, and a descendant of Gov. Gurdon Saltonstall, of Connecticut, was born in New York City, Oct.
 6, 1814.
 He graduated from Yale College in 1835.
-He studied law in New York, and began practice in that city in 1838.
+He studied law in New York City, and began practice there in 1838.
 In 1843 he removed to Boston, where he continued actively engaged in his profession until his death.
-From 1854 his residence was in Andover, Mass., where he died, July 16, 1876, in his 62nd year.
-Buck was a frequent writer for the newspapers, and published in 1866 an important volume on Massachusetts Ecclesiastical Law (Boston, 8vo, 316 pp.).
+From 1854 onwards he lived in Andover, Massachusetts, where he died, July 16, 1876, at the age of 62.
+Buck was a frequent writer for the newspapers, and in 1866 published an important volume on Massachusetts Ecclesiastical Law (Boston, 8vo, 316 pp.).
 As a prominent Christian layman his interest in all educational and philanthropic matters was always intelligent and active.
 He married, June 8, 1841, Elizabeth Greene, daughter of Hon.
 Samuel Hubbard, of Boston, a Justice of the Supreme Court of Massachusetts.
 She survived him with their two children, a son and a daughter.
 The son graduated Yale in 1870.